SagalKB/SagalKB/README.md

 - 👋 Hi, I’m @Sagalb.
 - 👀 I’m interested in coding and technology.
-- 🌱 I’m currently learning python, javascript, css, java, HTML.
+- 🌱 I’m currently learning Python, Javascript, CSS, Java, HTML.
 - 💞️ I’m looking to collaborate on any open source project.
 - 📫 How to reach me sagalbarre21@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I can’t resist a good home decor aisle.
+- ⚡ Fun fact: I love a good home decor aisle.
 Candles, throw pillows, and picture frames?
 I’m sold.

 <!---
 SagalKB/SagalKB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.